justdunno/copyPasteResearch/README.md

 For this project, I have tried to use as many ways of cut/copy operation and paste operation as possible to cover all the methods to find the best combination of cut/copy operation and paste operation according to their performances.
 I have added "pyperclip" library to the project while implementing cut/copy operation because this library can support clipboard operations on Windows/MacOs/Linux.

 The project could be easier to operate if a well-designed GUI is added to it.
-Additionlly, there are other reasons can affect the final performance, such as to-be-pasted text's length and so on.
-Due to the limited time, I did not get to do experiements on the impact that to-be-pasted text's length could have on the performance.
+Additionally, there are other reasons can affect the final performance, such as to-be-pasted text's length and so on.
+Due to the limited time, I did not get to do experiments on the impact that to-be-pasted text's length could have on the performance.